SpatialReward: Bridging the Perception Gap in Online RL for Image Editing via Explicit Spatial Reasoning: Related Work

 \subsection{Visual Reasoning and Spatial Grounding}

 Vision-language models (VLMs) like Shikra~\cite{chen2023shikra}, Qwen-VL~\cite{bai2023qwenvlversatilevisionlanguagemodel}, Kosmos-2~\cite{peng2023kosmos}, and Ferret~\cite{you2023ferret} have demonstrated that predicting explicit spatial coordinates strengthens object-attribute binding.
-While Chain-of-Thought (CoT) reasoning has reduced hallucinations in VQA, current image editing reward models have yet to leverage these advances for robust evaluation.
+While Chain-of-Thought (CoT) reasoning has reduced hallucinations in VQA, current image editing reward models have yet to leverage these advances.
+This leaves a critical gap where fine-grained spatial reasoning could significantly enhance the robustness and interpretability of edit evaluation.